joaoasrosa/dotnet-project-dependencies-analyser/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/joaoasrosa/cake-ndepend/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/joaoasrosa/dotnet-project-dependencies-analyser/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/joaoasrosa/pullrequests-viewer/tags).
-For the release notes, see the [release notes](https://github.com/joaoasrosa/pullrequests-viewer/blob/master/ReleaseNotes.md).
+For the versions available, see the [tags on this repository](https://github.com/joaoasrosa/dotnet-project-dependencies-analyser/tags).

 ## Authors